How to claim compensation for Icelandair delays?

-The duration of your delay is defined as the discrepancy between your actual and your expected hour of arrival at your final destination.
+The duration of your delay is defined as the discrepancy between your actual and your expected time of arrival at your final destination.

 As the delay is calculated at your final destination, in a few rare cases in which the flight crew makes up for the delay, passengers would not be entitled to Icelandair compensation even if their departure was delayed by more than three hours.

 Because the arrival time is so important, we highly recommend that you note it down when the plane door opens.
 This is also how EU Regulation 261/2004 defines arrival- as the time when at least one of the aircraft doors opens after landing.